The Gift of Volunteering: 7 Opportunities for Winter Break

 5. Try virtual volunteering

 Some students may head home to small, rural towns where there are minimal volunteering opportunities.
 If that's your situation, try virtual volunteer opportunities like editing proposals or translating documents.
-Virtually volunteering provides you more opportunities that may not be available at places like food drives and animal shelters.
+Virtual volunteering provides you with more opportunities that may not be available at places like food drives and animal shelters.
 For instance, you can use your academic talents in a certain subject by becoming an online tutor.

 Related: 7 Great Opportunities for Students to Volunteer Online